Kayli/logspub/dev-distributed.md

 ## patterns

+- event notification
+  - pubsub using events
+  - notify system about state change in a decoupled manner
+  - disadvantages: harder to track effects of a change

 - event-carried state transfer
   - requirement for the event to contain all necessary information to reconstruct state after change
+  - disadvantages: events may become heavy

 ## abstraction for cloud infrastructure